how to read the aurora forecast

 Aurora Borealis Notifications uses NOAA Space Weather for forecast information.

 If you enjoy science and space weather, you will enjoy this website from NOAA.
-Many space weather websites and apps use NOAA Space Weather data.
+There are many different areas to explore.
+Most space weather websites and apps use NOAA Space Weather data.

 ⭐